scholarslab/NeatlineEditions/README.md

-Connect texts with Neatline exhibit.
+Connect texts with Neatline exhibits.